ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/controls/PauseResumeController.rst

 PauseResumeController
 ===================

-Controlled through service calls to pause and resume the execution of the tree It has one mandatory child for the RESUMED, and three optional for the PAUSED state, the ON_PAUSE event and the ON_RESUME event.
+Controlled through service calls to pause and resume the execution of the tree.
+It has one mandatory child for the RESUMED, and three optional for the PAUSED state, the ON_PAUSE event and the ON_RESUME event.
 It has two input ports:

 - pause_service_name: name of the service to pause